 Previous versions of Outlook

-When you are using a previous version of Outlook, you can actually cancel the creation of a mail account when starting Outlook or creating a new Mail Profile, but you have to be quite persistent.
+When you are using a previous version of Outlook or an MSI based installation of Outlook 2016, you can actually cancel the creation of a mail account when starting Outlook or creating a new Mail Profile, but you have to be quite persistent.

 - If you are creating a new Mail Profile via the Mail applet in Control Panel or the Choose Profile dialog;